ent/ent/doc/website/blog/title-tbd.md

 ### List: The Superior GetAll
 With optional method generation out of the way, we could return our focus to adding `GetAll`.
 How could we implement this method in a safe fashion?
-Rotem suggested we base the method off of Google's API Improvment Proposal (AIP) for List, [AIP-132](https://google.aip.dev/132).
+Rotem suggested we base the method off of Google's API Improvement Proposal (AIP) for List, [AIP-132](https://google.aip.dev/132).
 This approach allows a client to retrieve all entities, but breaks the retrieval up into pages.
 As an added bonus, it also sounds better than "GetAll"!